WandLZhang/fast-science-0-stellar-engine/blueprints/il5/bq-project/README.md

 3. You will need an existing [project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) with [billing enabled](https://cloud.google.com/billing/docs/how-to/modify-project) and a user with the “Project owner” [IAM](https://cloud.google.com/iam) role on that project.
 4.  __Note__: to grant a user a role, take a look at the [Granting and Revoking Access](https://cloud.google.com/iam/docs/granting-changing-revoking-access#grant-single-role) documentation.

+## Disclaimer
+- The present GCP Terraform Module in this project is set up and intended to be implemented in an IL5 Impact Level 5 environment using the Assured Workdloads within the Google Cloud Platform (GCP) organization.
+- An Assured Workloads and IL5 environments ensures that sensitive data and workloads in GCP adhere to the rigorous security standards mandated by the DoD, making it suitable for government agencies.

 ## Inputs

 | Name | Description | Type | Default | Required |